How do you rate this information / service?

 What we do with your feedback

-If you are receiving housing benefit but are still struggling to pay your rent then you may be entitled to a discretionary housing payment to top up your benefit.
+If you are receiving Housing Benefit or Universal Credit but are still struggling to pay your rent then you may be entitled to a Discretionary Housing Payment to top up your benefit.

 You may be entitled to a discretionary housing payment, for example, if:

 - Your rent eligible for Housing Benefit or the housing element of Universal Credit has been restricted by the rent officer or the Local Housing Allowance

 - Your benefit has been reduced by a non-dependant deduction